 Practised by a semi-nomadic tribe called Wada, in the Banni area in and around the villages of Nirona and Bhirandiayara, Lacquer art turned out to be yet another distinction.

-I was told that the art and the tribe practising it is the original migrants from beyond Sindh, before partition.
+I was told that the art and the tribe practising it are the original migrants from beyond Sindh, before partition.

-Obtained from the sap of the Rhus Tree which changes colour from white to brown upon exposure to air, Lacquer is a simple reflection of Zigzag patterns creating waves of colors mixing with one another and adorning simplest of the products like wooden spoons, bread rolling pins, containers, toys, utensils, etc.
+Obtained from the sap of the Rhus Tree which changes colour from white to brown upon exposure to air, Lacquer is a simple reflection of Zigzag patterns creating waves of colors mixing and adorning simplest of the products like wooden spoons, bread rolling pins, containers, toys, utensils, etc.

 If the lacquer work starts to lose its sheen, just apply some oil to it and it will look as new.